Facts About Us

 Pennsylvania State Board of Nursing

-The student population, including undergraduate, adult, part-time and graduate students, is approximately 5,900.
-About 86 percent of full-time freshmen live on campus.
+The student population, including undergraduate, adult, part-time and graduate students, is 5,380.
+About 89 percent of full-time freshmen live on campus.

 |Schools and Colleges